The Colosseum

 Then, during the 11th century, the powerful Frangipane family turned what was left of the Colosseum into their private stronghold, which included, among other remains, also the nearby arch of Titus.
 The fortress reached in height the second order of arches; today no trace of it is left.

 About 200 years later it became the property of another powerful family, the Annibaldi, and finally it ended up in the hands of the popes.
-By that time, the Colosseum was neglected and fell once again into oblivion.
+By that time, the Colosseum fell once again into oblivion.

 Having been damaged by some earthquakes earthquakes that struck Rome particularly during the 14th century, several of its fallen blocks were left lying on the ground.
 In time, many of them were taken away and reused in several projects in other parts of the city.

-Between the late 16th and the early 17th centuries, the interest of the popes for the Colosseum was revived by the belief that the arena had been a place of martyrdom for many Christians.
-The site was therefore cleared from the many thieves and prostitutes, who had chosen these ruins as a shelter, and closed by means of gates.
-A number of Christian symbols such as crosses were set among the ancient remains and a small church was built inside.
+Between the late 16th and the early 17th centuries (the Age of Counter-Reformation), the interest of the popes for the Colosseum was revived by the idea that the arena had been the site of martyrdom for many Christians.
+The place was therefore cleared from the many thieves and prostitutes, who had chosen these ruins as their shelter, and closed by means of gates.
+A number of Christian symbols were set among the ancient remains, and a small church was built inside.

-When in 1870 the Papal State fell, the building underwent a full restoration campaign: the whole central area had to be cleared of trees and wild vegetation that had been growing over the arena for over one thousand years, and anything not consistent with the original structure, including the small church, were removed.
+When in 1870 the Papal State fell, the monument underwent a full restoration campaign; the whole central area had to be cleared of trees and wild vegetation that had been growing over the arena for over one thousand years, and anything not consistent with the original structure, including the small church, were removed.
 During the excavations, the underground galleries were found.

 Among the curious findings unearthed during the campaign are several fruit stones, thrown away by spectators who had nibbled on peaches and olives during an event, about two thousand years ago.